na-na-hi/renget/archive/tmd2many_rules.md

 If a Move is Trained to be used in spite it's AP, the AP cost may be changed to: '{AP cost} (*ᴛʀᴀɪɴᴇᴅ*)'.
 Trained Moves can be used at their original value, but if the Character lacks the necessary AP, they can still use it at the expense of all they have.

-Requirement: 2 Training Sessions ▯▯
+Requirement: 3 Training Sessions ▯▯▯
 ᴏʀ
-Requirement: 3 Training Sessions ▯▯▯
+Requirement: 4 Training Sessions ▯▯▯▯

 ### Learning or Relearning Moves